nickhempsey/dungeon-slots/Dungeon Slots Notes/Technical Notes/+ Technical Style Guide.md

 - **Structure code like a narrative.**
 - **Optimize for understanding, not just execution.**

 ---

 ## Formatting & Structure

 ### Indentation
 - Use **2 spaces** per indentation level.
+- This should be handled by the Lua formatter

 ```lua
 function greet(name)